hermonm/Hermons_Book_of_Python/README.md

-# CSE_Python
+# Hermon's Book of Python
-Python tutorials for the CSE course at Urbandale High School
+Python tutorials for the CSE class at Urbandale High School